-3.1.5 Malus and clawback clauses
+3.1.4 Malus and clawback clauses

-In the event that the Management Board commits $\boldsymbol{\alpha}$ serious breach of its obligations under the law, the Supervisory Board is entitled on the basis of its professional judgment to withhold or reduce any components of the STI or LTI that have not already been paid out (malus) or claw-back any variable remuneration components in full or in part that have already been paid out.
+In the event that the Management Board commits a serious breach of its obligations under the law, the Supervisory Board is entitled on the basis of its professional judgment to withhold or reduce any components of the STI or LTI that have not already been paid out (malus) or claw-back any variable remuneration components in full or in part that have already been paid out.

-In the financial year 2022 the Supervisory Board did not make use of withholding or clawing back variable remuneration components.
+In the financial year 2023 the Supervisory Board did not make use of its options to withhold or claw-back variable remuneration components.